Aspect ratio

 Aspect ratio #

-But, these default aspect ratios are an arbitrary choice.
-The odds are slim that it is the best one for your plot.
-You should always choose your aspect ratio intentionally, not just accept the default, because the aspect ratio of your plot is a powerful storytelling tool.
-Here’s a simple workflow for how to choose.
+When you make a plot in software, it will always default to some aspect ratio.
+But these default aspect ratios are an arbitrary choice.
+You should always choose your aspect ratio intentionally because the aspect ratio of your plot is a powerful storytelling tool.

 Option #1: Let Your Data Pick the Shape #